Fusing Glass – make your own dichroic glass jewellery

 Out of stock

-Start the new year by being creative!
-There is nothing better for overcoming the winter blues than making something amazing with your own hands in relaxing gallery environment surrounded by beautiful art and craft objects.
+There is nothing better for overcoming the winter blues than making something amazing with your own hands in a relaxing gallery environment surrounded by beautiful art and craft objects.
 Learn to make your own jewellery with our Collectivist, Irina Stancheva of 523 Glass Studio.

 Kilnformed or fused glass is an approach that enables individual pieces of glass to be transformed into a single object when heated to high temperature in a kiln.
 There are different kinds of fuseable glass, but dichroic glass, which incorporates colourful metal oxides is perfect for making unique sparkling jewellery.